 Scott's collection of 18 Stevens Decoys dovetailed very well into Muller's collection, making it the most chronological and representative collection of Stevens Decoys ever assembled.
 I was happy to hear about this extraordinary event because I’ve known Scott as a decoy collector for more than 20 years.
 Always conversational, he learns fast and collects smart.
 Scott knows of my one-of-a-kind extensive database and website about Stevens Decoys and now he has a one-of-a-kind collection of Stevens Decoys.
 This is significant to the decoy collecting community because there is not a more complete single database and more complete single collection of periods, models, and species produced by a single decoy maker (of sizable volume) in the world.
 This tandem, and accessible, resource opens the door for decoy collectors to easily learn how to recognize, authenticate, and collect confidently the decoys made by Harvey and George Stevens.

 Moreover, I wanted the Muller collection of Stevens Decoys to stay together because it was important for the generational stewardship to cohesively continue.
-I think it’s perfectly fitting to the uniqueness, allure and connoisseurship of collecting Stevens Decoys as the "finest decoys in the world".
-In my opinion,
+I think it’s perfectly fitting to the uniqueness, allure, and connoisseurship of collecting Stevens Decoys as the "finest decoys in the world".

 Today the world’s largest collection of his work is in the Lone Star State of Texas.
 Scott Mrosko is a classic Texas gentleman and a gracious host, so if you want to see the Muller-Mrosko Stevens Decoy Collection, I recommend you seek an invitation to the “Double M” Stevens Decoy Ranch soon - even if you have to ride a horse to get there!